LOOSE-LIPS/loose-lips-2.0/src/routes/blog/howard-mades-sunday-jams-mariah-carey-fantasy/index.md

 author: 63
 banner:
   - imported/howard-mades-sunday-jams-mariah-carey-fantasy/image1061.jpeg
-description: >-
-  BOOM!
-Instant hit of serotonin raaaaa there, this is the first tune off her 1995 album Daydream.&nbsp; Mariah the biggest diva we know, I love it.
-  She&rsquo;s outrageous, but I&rsquo;d be just as obnoxious if I had that perfectly crafted voice and vocal range.
-Not so much these days, her voice has been notoriously questionable [...]Read More...
+description: "BOOM!
+Instant hit of serotonin raaaaa there, this is the first tune off her 1995 album Daydream.\_ Mariah the biggest diva we know, I love it.
+She’s outrageous, but I’d be just as obnoxious if I had that perfectly crafted voice and vocal range.
+Not so much these days, her voice has been notoriously questionable [...]Read More..."
 published: true
 tags: feature
 featured: false